Who We Are

 - Experience adapting behavior and work methods in response to new information, changing conditions or unexpected obstacles;

 - Experience connecting and maintaining rapport with people of diverse backgrounds and professional levels;

 - Experience in communicating both verbally and written on complex issues in a simple way and to orchestrate plans to resolve issues and mitigate risks;

 - Experience in supervising and developing professional human resources staff members;

 - Experience and working knowledge with CORE-CT HRMS, JobAps, MSWord, Excel, PowerPoint and Outlook and ability to be creative and visionary in the application of technology to improve services and productivity;

-- Experience and knowledge of principles and practices of human resources administration including classification and compensation, recruitment, benefit administration, labor relations, and employee development and relations.
+- Experience and knowledge of principles and practices of human resources administration including classification and compensation, recruitment, benefit administration, and employee development and relations.

 1. Incumbents in this class may be required to travel.

 2. Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator's License.